Disability Video Phone

 Designed to cater specifically for disabilities

 A powered, high-decibel, bass-contoured speaker provides adjustable and switchable sound output for the hearing impaired.
-IFTTT support enables the flashing of home lamps during ringing for those with total or near deafness.
+There is support for a remote alert device during ringing for those with total or near deafness.
 Integrated software enables use with compatible disability pointing devices such as a “head mouse” for users with disabilities impacting mobility or dexterity.
 For dementia patients, auto day-night switching reinforces correct sleep patterns while enabling and encouraging social interaction during the day, without introducing a potentially confusing screen-saver.

 For deafness, impaired hearing or speech: